brimdata/super/book/src/getting-started/hello-world.md

 ```
 {Message:"hello, world"}
 ```
-This is single row in a table with one column called `Message` of type `string`.
+This is a single row in a table with one column called `Message` of type `string`.

 ## SuperDB Database